A rapid impact project to support the education of refugee children

 - school uniforms for 200 girls and boys

 - the distribution of two hundred school stationary kits

 TentEd co-founders and veteran U.S. soldiers Zack Bazzi, Scott Quilty and Patrick Hu understand the need for small, agile teams in tackling big problems.
 They put their 40 years of combined military, nonprofit and business experience to work designing, planning and implementing the initiative.
-Zack created strong contacts when volunteering at the Syrian refugee camps in the Kurdish region of Iraq, where he met TentEd’s contact Hassan Azadeen Ayoub, assistant principal in Gawilan Refugee Camp.
+In 2013, Zack created strong initial contacts when volunteering at the Syrian refugee camps in the KRI.
+This durable network grows with every additional on-the-ground project.